VGLoic/metamask-react/README.md

 ## Chain utils

 The context exposes two methods in order to facilitate the management of the networks.
-These methods are wrappers around the JSON RPC requests handled by MetaMask, see [MetaMask documentation](https://docs.metamask.io/guide/rpc-api.html#table-of-contents) for additonal informations.
+These methods are wrappers around the JSON RPC requests handled by MetaMask, see [MetaMask documentation](https://docs.metamask.io/guide/rpc-api.html#table-of-contents) for additional information.

 The first one is to request a switch to a different network
 ```TypeScript